 The inner and outer courtyard was the real difference for keeping those in power safe and secure.

-Here is why the Imperial Diets get importance because, from the beginning of the building, the castle’s purpose was to hold the important events in the Imperial Castle.
+Here is why the Imperial Diets get importance because, from the beginning of the building, the castle’s purpose was to hold the important events in the Imperial Castle of Nuremberg.
 As they grew bigger, The Imperial Castle got bigger.

 Hohenstaufens were the ones that keep on building the castle and the Roman Emperors, on top of the old buildings that were there once.
 Some of them are still visible to this day.
 Hohenstaufens was known today as a Royal Prince that was linked to the Roman Empire in some way ( usually through the blood ).
 Their job was to secure law and order, like today’s military, so they had to see above if someone wanted to attack the fortress.
 Also, the next in line to get the same job had to have the same qualifications as his predecessor, one of the Royal blood from Italian finest royals.

 The Burgrave’s Castle was built for those who were bravest to keep the upper-class untouchable.
 In 1191. since the city of Nuremberg was the most important city besides being one of the largest, The Imperial Castle was being kept by Counts of Zollern.

 It must be said that the city was growing fast all because the main roads throughout the whole of Europe went through Nuremberg.